-- a) he or she is they are called to order; or - b) his or her their speaking time has expired; or - c) a Point of Order is raised.
+- a) they are called to order; or

+- b) their speaking time has expired; or

+- c) a Point of Order is raised.

 Councillors must address each other by their official titles during debate and throughout a Meeting.

 38. Debate from the Chair